Journal note

 Good feedback is specific: strap comfort, lining confidence, fabric recovery, movement near water, coverage preference, size notes, and where a silhouette feels strongest or needs restraint.
 It should improve sample decisions before final product language is written.

 Siren-Silk feedback should help refine bold black swimwear with secure, confident construction.
-Angel-Silk feedback should help refine ivory bridal resort swimwear with comfort, opacity, and softness in mind.
+Angel-Silk feedback should help refine luminous ivory swimwear with comfort, opacity, and softness in mind.

 Local And Coastal Collaboration Fit